 Can you infect someone else after getting the vaccine?

-First of all, you cannot get COVID-19 from the COVID-19 vaccine and then pass it on to others.
-The mRNA vaccines, like the ones from Moderna or Pfizer-BioNTech, only carry the viral genetic material that codes for specific proteins.
-They do not contain live virus particles, so they cannot give you SARS-CoV-2, the virus that causes COVID-19.
+Since you cannot get COVID-19 from the vaccine, you can not pass it on to others from being vaccinated.
+The mRNA vaccines, like the ones from Moderna or Pfizer-BioNTech, only carry the viral genetic material that codes for a specific protein.
+They do not contain live viruses, so they cannot give you coronavirus.
 It is normal to have side effects like arm soreness, headaches, fatigue, and muscle aches after getting the vaccine—these are signs that your immune system is responding to the vaccine and preparing itself to prevent infection.